clojure/tools.reader/README.md

 * Release 0.6.2 on Feb 04, 2013
   * Add line/column metadata on vectors, maps and symbols
 * Release 0.6.4 on Feb 08, 2013
-  * Fix unicode char reading
+  * Fix Unicode char reading
   * Add \*default-data-reader-fn\* support
   * Add an EDN-only reader
   * Disable record literals reading when \*read-eval\* is bound to false
   * Made \% a symbol constituent char
-  * Made the EDN reader api match the clojure.edn one
+  * Made the EDN reader API match the clojure.edn one
 * Release 0.6.5 on Feb 09, 2013
   * Fixed reading \@ \~ and \`
 * Release 0.7.0 on Feb 14, 2013